Dogs and children: living happily together

 Up to 91% dog bites to children happen in the home with a dog they know.

-Book our free ‘Living safely together’ masterclass
+Book our free ‘Living happily together’ masterclass

 To help parents and caregivers put these steps in place, Dogs Trust is offering a free virtual masterclass.